Meet the leadership team

 Nicola has been working in the NHS since 2006 where she joined Oxford University Hospitals providing project support in a public consultation relating to the Horton Hospital in Banbury.
 Following this, she helped support the trust through its foundation trust application before moving to another trust.

 Ruth joined GIRFT from an organisational development and service improvement background.
-She is now National Delivery Director.

 She is a Fellow of the CIPD with more than 14 years’ board-level experience within the NHS.
 As an effective board and executive team member, she has contributed to wider business strategy, particularly through her knowledge of Lean/Six Sigma/continuous improvement methodologies, which she has applied to HR&OD, achieving significantly reduced sickness absence levels, improved staff engagement ratings, performance-related pay progression and succession planning.